oracle/rwloadsim/test/TEST.md

 This directory contains a large number of tests that will verify (almost) all features of the RWP\*Load Simulator are working properly.
-All tests are executed using a single shell script, test.sh, or you can choose to run just a list of tests by providing the wanted test numbers (without the .rwl suffix) as agument.
+All tests are executed using a single shell script, test.sh, or you can choose to run just a list of tests by providing the wanted test numbers (without the .rwl suffix) as argument.
 Tests are numbered 1, 2, 3, etc.

 When the test.sh script runs, it will show the complete command for each individual test